 As this is an online election, any phone, tablet, laptop, computer etc is technically a voting station.
 Therefore, the following rules should be observed;

-- Candidates may not use their own devices for collecting votes.
+Candidates and their campaign team may not use their own devices for collecting votes.

-- Candidates may not campaign in Computer Rooms or any Library (LRCs) on any campus.
+No campaigning may take place in Computer Rooms or any Library (LRCs) on any campus.

 All of the above are serious breaches of election rules and can lead to disqualification from the election

-- Behaviour of candidates will be managed via both “Election Regulations” and “Standing Rules” (Union Constitution, Union Bye-laws, University regulations and the law).
+Behaviour of candidates and their campaign teams will be managed via both “Election Regulations” and “Standing Rules” (Union Constitution, Union Bye-laws, University regulations and the law).
 If any behaviour would be unacceptable the rest of the time, it is unacceptable as part of the elections.

-- Candidates may criticise only the policies of another candidate that have appeared in the campaign, but not the persona of another candidate.
+Candidates and their campaign teams may criticise only the policies of another candidate that have appeared in the campaign, but not the persona of another candidate.

-- Candidates shall in no way attempt to undermine the fair and democratic running of the election.
+Candidates and their campaign teams shall in no way attempt to undermine the fair and democratic running of the election.

 Candidate and Elections Publicity

-- All online campaign activity, including social media, must adhere to the principles outlined under ‘Candidate Behaviour/ Conduct’.
+All online campaign activity, including social media, must adhere to the principles outlined under ‘Candidate and Campaign Team Behaviour/ Conduct’.

-- Candidates may not use society, sports club, commercial, or group email lists or social media sites to refer to individual candidates or their policies.
-Candidates should make every attempt to ensure emails are not sent out on their behalf by these groups, as disciplinary actions may be instigated against them.
+Candidates may not use society, sports club, commercial, or group email lists or social media sites to refer to individual candidates or their policies.
+Candidates and their campaign team should make every attempt to ensure emails are not sent out on their behalf by these groups, as disciplinary actions may be instigated against them.
 Neither may these groups, clubs or societies actively endorse any candidate.

-- The budget for Candidates standing for election during the 2018/19 academic year will be £50.00 per candidate per election.
+The budget for Candidates standing for this election will be £50.00 per candidate.